riodeoro/WX-Station-Alerts-Dashboard/README.md

 WX Station Alerts Dashboard
 ============================
-A web application built with R Shiny for monitoring and analyzing data from BC Wildfire Service weather stations
+A web application built with R Shiny for monitoring and analyzing data from BC Wildfire Service weather stations.

 ## Features